kktiwa/deckset-presentations/data_architecture_sydney_2024_talk/cracking_the_code_of_data_governance.md

 - Time to detect a violation: observability
 - Time to implement a policy change: onboard new policies
 - Metric consistency: trust of stakeholders on metrics

+_But focus on what's hurting you the most, now_